 Provide a convenient shopping experience online for pet owners

-Grow revenue through digital channels by optimising promotions and campaigns
+Grow revenue through digital channels by optimizing promotions and campaigns

-Adapt quickly to quickly changing conditions, using data as a guide
+Adapt quickly to rapidly changing conditions, using data as a guide

 Captured 43% higher revenue from new visitor purchases

 Increased conversion rate by 44% over previous year

 Grew same-day deliveries to significant part of online business

 Chief Executive Officer and Managing Director at Greencross Limited

 When Linden Martin visits his local Petbarn store, the associates there don’t necessarily know he’s a fellow employee.
 They just see him as a pet owner and customer—one of many browsing the aisles and enjoying the experience.
 And they never fail to ask about the tropical fish he’s bought, ready to answer questions if needed.

 “People who visit Petbarn don’t necessarily first talk about what they bought.
 They are often more excited about the service they receive,” Martin says.
 “Store associates are friendly and knowledgeable.
 Dogs are sniffing around and wagging their tails.
 It’s a great experience.”